emmt/GistPlot/README.md

 # Gist2 Library

-Gist2 is a library for scientific plotting based on the Gist part of [Yorick][yoric-url].
+Gist2 is a library for scientific plotting based on the Gist part of [Yorick][yorick-url].
 It is intended to be independent of Yorick and callable from any software.
 As Yorick, Gist2 is licensed under the [BSD license][license-url].